Blotch3D/Blotch3D/README.md

 Code to be executed in the context of the 3D thread must be in the Setup, FrameProc, and/or FrameDraw methods, because those methods are automatically called by the 3D thread.
-Other threads can also queue a delegate to the 3D thread (see below).
 A single-threaded application does everything in those overridden methods.
+Other threads in a multi-threaded application can queue a delegate to the 3D thread as described later in this document.

 Although it may apparently work in certain circumstances or on certain platforms, do not have the BlWindow3D-derived class constructor create